thoughtspot/thoughtspot.github.io/_admin/setup/internal-auth.md

 {% include note.html content="Before the user logs into ThoughtSpot, the user must exist in ThoughtSpot.
 This is independent of the authentication mechanism." %}

-## Enable internal authentication with the Administration Portal
+## Enable internal authentication with the Admin Console

 {% include content/admin-portal/authentication-local.md %}